LoomaDesign

 Before using any unpixelate image tool, check the original file.

 Look at the pixel dimensions.
-A product image intended for a large product page gallery should usually start from a high-resolution source.
+A product image intended for a large product page gallery needs a high-resolution source.
 If the file is very small, enhancement may help, but it cannot recover every missing product detail.

 Check focus.
 Upscaling can improve perceived sharpness, but it cannot fully repair a product that was photographed out of focus.

 Check motion blur.
-If the camera moved or the product moved during capture, the file may contain smeared edges instead of recoverable detail.
+If the camera moved or the product moved during capture, the file may contain smeared edges where recoverable detail should be.

 Check compression.
 Open the image at 100% and look around product edges, packaging text, reflective surfaces, and fine texture.
 Blocky artifacts around those areas signal heavy compression.